 Karen June Myskiw is an enthusiastic creative, practicing artist, designer, and educator.
 She has worked as a landscape designer and planner on urban planning, master planning, and residential design projects.
 As principal of JardinsDESIGNS, Karen has over 15 years of established design experience, JardinDESIGNS focuses on the seamless integration of indoor and outdoor living rooms to create an atmosphere of wellness.
 She also offers workshops and retreats on gardening, foods for sustenance, and artmaking.
 With Non-Profit organizations, she created gardens in schools, while teaching about healthy eating.
 Her local and international photography documents genus loci of the landscape, food, and art.
 Through her artistic practice, she explores Nature and abstract themes via watercolor, acrylics, or mixed media.
 As a member of Artists Rendering Tales Collective, Inc., her artistry finds the greatest expression in working communally on public art projects.

-Originally from the Peace Country, Kelly attributes her curiosity for spatial phenomena to the cool prairie evenings watching the Aurora Borealis.
-Inspired by nature’s paintbrush, Kelly has long been interested in art and design and pursued architecture to apply this interest and to foster an understanding of the power of space on the individual and collective psyche.
+Kelly has a curiosity for spatial phenomena and ventured into art and architecture to explore the power of the physical environment on the individual and collective psyche.
 She holds a Bachelors of Architectural Studies from Carleton University and a Masters of Architecture from the University of British Columbia.
 She has participated in architectural and design exhibitions across Canada and abroad.
-Kelly has worked as an architectural designer in Vancouver for over nine years with experience primarily in residential, mixed-use, cultural and municipal buildings with completed projects throughout the Lower Mainland.
+Kelly is a registered architect in Vancouver with experience ranging from residential, mixed-use, cultural and municipal buildings with completed projects throughout the Lower Mainland.
 Beyond her work with IMAPON, Kelly's involvement in the Vancouver art community includes the creation and management of Grey Stone Studio an Artist run studio space, and participation in the Eastside Culture Crawl.

 Laura Lee Coles is a researcher and multi-disciplinary artist whose interests include human, technology, nature interaction, and the re-visioning of public space.
 She is a published author and presents her research internationally.
 Papers are accessible through academia.edu.
 As an exhibiting artist, her practice consists of photography, video installation (interactive, contemplative and site-specific), and naturalist collage making, which includes participatory community-engaged projects.
 Laura holds a Master of Arts from the School of Interactive Arts and Technology at Simon Fraser University.
 She is an experienced producer of special events and a seasoned project manager, who functions as the Artistic Director of LocoMotoArt